11 Customizing Graphs

 A few things to note:

-- You can save a graph template anywhere and with any name that you like -- it does not need to be saved with the name of a system template.
-However, by saving your templates to your User Files Folder, they will be collected in one, easily-remembered place.
+- You can save a graph template anywhere (and with any name) that you like -- it does not need to be saved to your UFF.
+However, by saving customized templates to your UFF, they will be collected in one, easily-remembered place and they will be readily available when you upgrade your Origin software (since Origin 2018, all Origin versions have shared a common User Files Folder).

 Themes and Copy/Paste Format